awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 For more information, see [Restricting Access to Amazon S3 Content by Using an Origin Access Identity](private-content-restricting-access-to-s3.md)\.

-For information about how to require users to access objects on a custom origin by using only CloudFront URLs, see [Using Custom Headers to Restrict Access to Your Content on a Custom Origin](forward-custom-headers.md#forward-custom-headers-restrict-access)\.
+For information about how to require users to access objects on a custom origin by using only CloudFront URLs, see [ Restricting Access to Files on Custom Origins](private-content-overview.md#forward-custom-headers-restrict-access)\.

 ### Origin Access Identity<a name="DownloadDistValuesOAI"></a>